-In 2009, BGCI commissioned research into the social role of botanic gardens.
+The initiative kick-started in 2009, when BGCI commissioned research into the social role of botanic gardens.
 Generously funded by Calouste Gulbenkian, the study was carried out by the Research Centre for Museums and Galleries (RCMG), University of Leicester, UK, and culminated in the report ‘Redefining the role of botanic gardens: towards a new social purpose’.

-Building on this report, and with continued support from Calouste Gulbenkian, BGCI is now working with two botanic gardens in the UK to develop their social role – Ness Botanic Gardens, Liverpool and Winterbourne House and Garden, Birmingham.
-Staff from the gardens have participated in three workshops where they have spent time examining and discussing their respective roles in society and exploring ways in which they can develop these roles further.
-Facilitated by RCMG and BGCI, the workshops have also had expert input from the Eden Project who has enormously valuable experience in how to engage with local communities.
-The project is also providing funding for each garden to develop a small scale project:
+In 2011, to build on this report, with continued support from Calouste Gulbenkian, BGCI coordinated the project: Growing the Social Role: Partnerships in the community.
+In particular, BGCI worked with three botanic gardens in the UK to develop their social role – Ness Botanic Gardens, Liverpool, Winterbourne House and Garden, Birmingham and the National Botanic Garden of Wales (NBGW).
+Staff from the gardens participated in three workshops where they spent time examining and discussing their organizations’ respective roles in society and exploring ways in which they can develop these roles further.
+These workshops were facilitated by RCMG and BGCI and had expert input from the Eden Project, who has experience in engaging with local communities.
+The project also provided funding for each garden to develop a small scale project.

-Despite the fact that Birmingham has a higher number of Muslims than any other local authority area, this community is currently under represented in the demographics of the garden.
-The aim of the project therefore is to build stronger relationships with this group.
-Fifteen participants turn up at the garden each Wednesday to grow vegetables.
-To help them become better gardeners, they are participating in a series of workshops on sowing, planting and maintenance techniques.
+Despite the fact that Birmingham has a higher number of Muslims than any other local authority area, this community is currently under represented in the demographics of visitors.
+The aim of the project was to build stronger relationships with this group.
+Fifteen participants visited the garden each Wednesday to grow vegetables.
+To help them become better gardeners, they participated in a series of workshops on sowing, planting and maintenance techniques.

-The Urban Veg project workshops emphasise water conservation, sustainable growing media, chemical pollution, wildlife awareness and how to reduce food miles and carbon footprints.
-There will also be guidance and advice on growing at home with the aim of communicating the messages to a wider audience.
-The final harvest will take place in October, but to mark the end of the BGCI project, there will be a mini-harvest in July where participants can invite up to 10 guests.
+The Urban Veg project workshops emphasised water conservation, sustainable growing media, chemical pollution, wildlife awareness and how to reduce food miles and carbon footprints.
+There was also guidance and advice about growing at home with the aim of communicating the messages to a wider audience.
+The final harvest took place in October, but to mark the end of the BGCI project, there was also mini-harvest in July where participants invited up to 10 guests.

 Engaging Secondary Schools

 Ness Botanic Gardens are located close to the city of Liverpool.
 Although a thriving metropolis of over one million people, Liverpool is one of the most deprived areas in the UK.
-Ness Botanic Gardens, part of the University of Liverpool, are keen to broaden their education programme and engage with students from disadvantaged backgrounds.
-This is also an opportunity for the Ness Botanic Gardens to broaden their learning programme provision to the 11-16 age group which currently rarely visits their site.
+Ness Botanic Gardens, part of the University of Liverpool, became involved in growing their social role as they were keen to broaden their education programme and engage with students from disadvantaged backgrounds.
+This also provided an opportunity for the Garden to broaden their learning programme provision to the 11-16 age group which previously rarely visited their site.

-Working with a College in Liverpool, the Garden is running a series of science focused workshops for Year 7 (11-12 year olds) and Year 10 (14-15 year olds) over a six week period.
-Students are getting their hands dirty, experiencing what it is like to plant and grow vegetables as well as learning about important scientific concepts linked to the National Curriculum such as photosynthesis and climate change.
+Working with a College in Liverpool, the Garden ran a series of science focused workshops for Year 7 (11-12 year olds) and Year 10 (14-15 year olds) over a six week period.
+Students got their hands dirty, experiencing what it is like to plant and grow vegetables as well as learning about important scientific concepts linked to the National Curriculum such as photosynthesis and climate change.

-Teachers at the College hope that this project will provide the seeds for establishing a long term working relationship between the school and the Garden, and that the benefits will last beyond the project's completion to inspire students' lifelong interest in the sciences.
+Teachers at the College aimed to provide the seeds for establishing a long term working relationship between the school and the Garden, and inspire students' lifelong interest in the sciences.